phil-rice/Phils-Blog/_posts/2015-11-12-Apache-Spark-Getting-Going.markdown

 >dependencyOverrides ++= Set(
 >  "com.fasterxml.jackson.core" % "jackson-databind" % "2.4.4"
 >)

 And now the program works.
-Changing the file to point to the JSON file, worked as well
+I changed the file to point to the JSON file, and that worked as well
 {% highlight scala %}
   def main(args: Array[String]): Unit = {
     val jsonFile = "src/main/resources/Cif.json"